rust-lang/book/second-edition/nostarch/chapter12.md

 Listing 12-5: Extract a `parse_config` function from `main`

-We're still collecting the command line arguments into a vector, but instead of assigning the argument value at index 1 to the variable `query` and the argument value at index 2 to the variable `filename` within the `main` function, we pass the whole vector to the `parse_config` function.
+We’re still collecting the command line arguments into a vector, but instead of assigning the argument value at index `1` to the variable `query` and the argument value at index `2` to the variable `filename` within the `main` function, we pass the whole vector to the `parse_config` function.
 The `parse_config` function then holds the logic that knows which argument goes in which variable, and passes the values back to `main`.
 We still create the